BouchraABIDAR/video-SRD/readme.md

 --> b- The process export of that database to Cloud Storage

---> c- Dataproc(dataflow) job if transformation is needed
+--> c- Dataproc(or dataflow) job if transformation is needed

 --> d- Ingesting data into bigquery(OLAP)